 Geelong Helicopters specialises in scenic flights, private charter, aerial photography, and tours.

-This is a wonderful way to see Corio Bay, the Geelong CBD, Barwon River, Torquay, and the famous Bells Beach.
+This is a wonderful way to see Corio Bay, the Geelong CBD, Barwon River, the town of Torquay, and the famous Bells Beach.

-Operating daily from the Yarra Street Pier, flights start at $59.00 pp for 5 minutes.
+Operating daily from the Yarra Street Pier, flights start at $95.00 pp for 5 minutes.
+There is a minimum cost of 2 adult passengers.

 Wangim Walk Wave Attenuator

-Named after the Wadawarrung language for boomerang, Wangim Walk signifies a major milestone in the Geelong Waterfront Safe Harbour Precinct Project.
+Named after the Wadawarrung language for boomerang, Wangim Walk is a major milestone in the Geelong Waterfront Safe Harbour Precinct Project.

 The 440 metre long wave attenuator stretches out over Corio Bay and offers superb views back to the city skyline and yacht club.